Artananda/StepOut/parts/options.md

 I also find out that I only need 3-5 cups of water to wash the important parts of my body.
 Also I am most often do not use toilet paper.
 I use water or leaves instead and then I clean my hands with vinegar or ashes from a camp fire.

 I have got a bicycle to go everywhere.
 That makes it easier to find a spot outside of the city.
 You are able to find spots next to schools or other public places.
-They are abondonend at the night and you just also stay there during the day.
+They are abandonend at the night and you just also stay there during the day.
 I burned all bridges before, so I do not have to pay for a house or a flat.
 My van is registered in Germany at my moms house.
 You can also ask friends to register at there address.

 I have got two solar panels with 200 watts and with them I can fill my mobile phone and with a converter I also have 220 Volts.
 I am able to fill my computer when it's not running, but I also have a very old Mac book G4 which is not loading, the converter switches of.
 In this case I often go to libraries to get electricity and also free wifi.
 Here in one town I also get electricity at the market place where they have got sockets below the banks.
 In Lissabon, the library was closed because of this pandemy, I was in a cafe behind the lib and they gave me a long cable for my computer, some water for my dog and I only had a coffee for 70 cents.
-It was a non profit cafe, fighgting for human rights.
+It was a non profit cafe, fighting for human rights.
 We are helping each other <3

 ### Living on a sailing yacht
 One morning, I was camping in Bern (Switzerland) next to an old gas tank, which is now a place for GOA-Parties and other things, a woman knocked at my van.
 She ask me if I could help starting their car.

 These nice couple where in Bern to make some money during the winter.
-Yes Switzerland is a nice place to make a bunch of money, because they pay the higghest salaries in Europe and you only have to pay about 10 percent so called *Quellsteuer* which is a kind of income tax.
+Yes Switzerland is a nice place to make a bunch of money, because they pay the highest salaries in Europe and you only have to pay about 10 percent so called *Quellsteuer* which is a kind of income tax.

 They where living on a sailing yacht during the year.
 They bought the yacht right after she has finished her school in Germany.
 We were talking about the yacht, because I was interested to buy it.
 They told me that they were sailing around Mallorca and they live from food saving.
 The hotel there were throwing away much useful food.
 Sailing would be also nice for me.
 This way I do not waste much gas, only if I have to drive into a harbour, where sailing is not possible.